Calisthenics for Weight Loss (Exercises & Workout Plan)

 6. Try to work out in the morning if possible.

-Here’s an example of a 30-minute calisthenics weight loss workout plan:
+Here’s an example of a 30-minute calisthenics workout to lose weight:

-Perform as many rounds as possible till 30-minutes
+Perform as many rounds as possible for 30 minutes.

 MondayActivityInterval